fido-device-onboard/pri-fidoiot/demo/manufacturer/README.md

 # Inserting keys into Manufacturer keystore

 The PKCS12 keystore file \<fido-iot-src\>/demo/manufacturer/manufacturer_keystore.p12 contains the default manufacturer keys that are imported into the softHSM keystore inside the container, during startup.
 It contains 3 PrivateKeyEntry with algorithm types: EC-256, EC-384 and RSA-2048, and should continue to hold PrivateKeyEntry with different algorithms.
-To insert/replace an existing PrivateKeyEntry of any particular algorithm, refer to section [Inserting Keys into Keystore](../README.md/#inserting-keys-into-keystore) to insert new certificate/private-key pair into \<fido-iot-src\>/demo/manufacturer/manufacturer_keystore.p12.
+To insert/replace an existing PrivateKeyEntry of any particular algorithm, refer to section [Inserting Keys into Keystore](../README.md/#inserting-keys-into-keystore).
+To insert new certificate/private-key pair into \<fido-iot-src\>/demo/manufacturer/manufacturer_keystore.p12.

 **IMPORTANT** This is an example implementation using simplified credentials.
 This must be changed while performing production deployment